jessepav/lacygoill-wiki-backup/vim/autocmd.md

 ---

-Do NOT use `BufWinEnter` to create a match, it would fail when you execute:
+Do *not* use `BufWinEnter` to create a match, it would fail when you execute:

     :split
     :split file_already_opened

 Because in those cases, `BufWinEnter` is not  fired, and the new window does NOT inherit the matches of the original window.

-Do  NOT use  `WinLeave`  to remove  a  match, it  would cause  the  match to  be installed only when you focus the window.
+Do  *not* use  `WinLeave`  to remove  a  match, it  would cause  the  match to  be installed only when you focus the window.

 FIXME: